JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 If you want a table of contents included, simply add {{TOC}} to the relevant point of the markdown file.
 Easy.

-Metadata header
+13. Metadata header

 When jmarkdown starts processing the file, it checks to see if the first line of the file contains a line of the following form:

-key description: value assigned to the key
+Key description: value assigned to the key

 If it finds something like that, it assumes that the document contains a metadata header.
-It then reads the header until it encounters an empty line.
+It then reads the header until it encounters a line beginning with at least three hyphens.
 It strips off the header, processes it, and then pushes the rest of the file through the markdown interpreter.
 When processing the header, the values assigned to keys can span multiple lines, and the same key can appear multiple times.
-Here is an example of the header for this file:
+(What happens when the same key appears multiple times depends on how that key is interpreted — more details in a moment.)

-title: Demonstration of jmarkdown
+Title: Demonstration of jmarkdown

-date: 24 January 2025
+Date: 24 January 2025

-author: J. McKenzie Alexander
+Author: J. McKenzie Alexander

 CSS: test.css